brianluk/wp-api-wrapper/README.md

   * Install elixir with your favorite package manager
   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install`
+  * Edit the dev.exs or the appropriate env config to point to the mysql db
   * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000/graphiql`](http://localhost:4000/graphiql) from your browser.
 You can now interactively query the Relay compatible GraphQL API